Alerion/django-rpc/README.rst

 Let's take a look at a quick example how to use Django RPC application.

-We'll create a page with a button, which calls server-side method using Django RPC.
+We'll create a page which calls server-side method using Django RPC and shows us alert with received message.

 Create ``rpc.py`` in your project folder with following code::